-This section discusses the key concepts and process related to preparing a purpose and need statement for a NEPA document based on CEQ NEPA regulations (40 CFR 1500 to 1508), FHWA NEPA regulations (23 CFR 771), and CEQ and FHWA guidance documents.
+This section discusses the key concepts and process related to preparing a purpose and need statement for a NEPA document based on FHWA NEPA regulations (23 CFR 771) and FHWA guidance documents.
 The adoption of the purpose and need statement is one of the most important decisions that the lead agencies make in the NEPA process because the purpose and need statement provides the foundation and framework for determining which alternatives to consider and for selecting the preferred alternative (note that alternatives, especially a preferred alternative, are not discussed in the purpose and need statement, which serves as the basis for their identification, development, and analysis).